nimishabhide/apartment_hunter-uiuc-/README.md

 Have used both multiple regressor and XGBoost for prediction.
 I have used two different styles for using regressor.
 The XGBoost algorithm turns out to be the best.
 I have put the cleaned data into AWS RDS(MySQL) and have also included the code for it(ws_rent_illinois).
-I then extracted the collected data to the Tableau platform where I did visualization for the same.
 The images of the visualization are attached below.

 KPI(Key Performance Indicator)
 The average cost of apartments in illinois is around $1100.4526315789474 as per the data collected so for measuring the KPI, use the following: avg=1100.45